yochaigal/newschoolrevolution/_posts/2023-07-10-cairn-2e-playtest.md

 - A Bestiary (with art by [Tony Tran](https://www.instagram.com/tonytrandesign/?hl=en))
 - General advice to running OSR games, to the tune of Yochai

+You can actually see some of this stuff on the Cairn website _right now_.
+Click [here](https://cairnrpg.com/wip/).
 I'm sure there's more I've forgotten.
 Deal with it.

 ## Wait what about the box set?